zonneplan/KiBot/README.md

             - `pos_x`: [number|string] X position [m].
 You can use `width`, `height` and `size` for PCB dimensions.
             - `pos_y`: [number|string] Y position [m].
 You can use `width`, `height` and `size` for PCB dimensions.
             - `pos_z`: [number|string] Z position [m].
 You can use `width`, `height` and `size` for PCB dimensions.
-        - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
-                        A short-cut to use for simple cases where a variant is an overkill.
-        - `kicad_3d_url`: [string='https://gitlab.com/kicad/libraries/kicad-packages3D/-/raw/master/'] Base URL for the KiCad 3D models.
         - `light`: [dict|list(dict)] Options for the light/s.
           * Valid keys:
             - `name`: [string=''] Name for the light.